 The Chairman, R. K. Mayo (USA), opened the meeting by welcoming participants.
 The agenda was reviewed and a plan of work developed for the meeting.
-The Chairman noted there were additional considerations on the Precautionary Approach reference points, which will be addressed within each section of the report.
-The agenda was accordingly adopted as presented in the Provisional Agenda (see Agenda I in Part D, this volume).
+The Chairman noted there were additional considerations on the Precautionary Reference Points, which will be addressed within each section of the report.
+The agenda was accordingly adopted as presented in the Provisional Agenda.